nrel-hem/HolisticElectricityModel.jl/README.md

     $ ssh <username>@kestrel.hpc.nrel.gov
     # Enter your password, and accept the terms and conditions when prompted to do so.
     ```

-2. Navigate to the HEM project directory:
+2. Load Julia v1.7.2, so one can call `julia` from the command line:
     ```bash
-    $ cd /kfs2/projects/hem/HolisticElectricityModel.jl
-    ```
-- Note: Logan's directory is set-up for a Quick Start run.
-We will assume one has navigated to the below subdirectory for the remainder of our Quick Start instructions.
-    ```bash
-    $ cd /kfs2/projects/hem/Github/Graham/HolisticElectricityModel.jl
-    ```

-3. Load Julia v1.7.2, so one can call `julia` from the command line:
-    ```bash
     $ module load julia/1.7.2
     ```
 As a result of the above, when calling `julia` from the command line, version 1.7.2 will automatically be used.

-4. Load Gurobi, so the JuMP code in the HEM package can use the Gurobi solver:
+3. Load Gurobi, so the JuMP code in the HEM package can use the Gurobi solver:
     ```bash
     $ module load gurobi
     ```

-5. Set-up the Julia project (start Julia by calling `julia` from the command line):
+4. Set-up the Julia project (start Julia by calling `julia` from the command line):
     ```julia
     julia> ]
     pkg> activate .